 Michigan State Extension

-Township residents wishing to burn falls leaves generally need a burn permit.
+DNA Reminds those burning leaves, or anything else, will first need to check if weather conditions or materials being incinerated require a permit.
+Checking out permitting is easy.
 For the Upper Peninsula and northern Lower Peninsula, residents can visit Michigan.gov/Burn Permit or call 866-922-BURN to find out whether burning is currently allowed by the Department of Natural Resources (DNR).
 Southern Lower Peninsula residents can obtain burn permits from their local government or fire department.
-For responsible burning information, contact Paul Rogers at (616) 260-8406.
+For responsible burning information, call (616) 260-8406.